-The Rhode Island Red is a relatively common chicken for very good reasons – it can lay 3-5 large brown eggs per week and the meat is also good for stews etc.
+The Rhode Island Red is a relatively common chicken for excellent reasons – it can lay 3-5 large brown eggs per week, and the meat is also suitable for stews, etc.

-Although originally raised as a dual purpose hen, from the 1940s onward many of the strains were raised for egg laying alone.
+Although originally raised as a dual purpose hen, from the 1940s onward, they raised many of the strains for egg-laying alone.

 This had the effect of splitting the breed into ‘production’ Reds and ‘heritage’ Reds.

-For a docile and somewhat talkative bird, they can be a bit pushy with other flock members.
-They are tolerant of a wide variety of conditions and can thrive even in adversity.
+A docile and somewhat talkative bird can be pushy with other flock members.
+They are tolerant of various conditions and can thrive even in adversity.

 This ancient fowl was reputed to have been around even in the time of the Roman invasion of Britain!

-As a dual purpose hen the Sussex can lay between 3-6 large, light brown eggs per week depending on the particular strain of bird.
+As a dual purpose hen, the Sussex can lay between 3-6 large, light brown eggs per week depending on the particular strain of the bird.
 They are rarely broody.

-They are a calm, docile and curious bird – they love to forage and really don’t mind being handled.
-They have heavy, soft feathering and come in several varieties – speckled, Coronation, light, buff etc.
+Sussex are calm, docile, and curious birds – they love to forage and don’t mind being handled.
+They have heavy, soft feathering and come in several varieties – speckled, Coronation, light, buff, etc.

-Tolerant of a large range of weather, this hen is winter hardy but they don’t thrive in the heat.
+Tolerant of an extensive range of weather, this hen is winter hardy, but they don’t thrive in the heat.

 The Delaware hen is another super layer from the US.
-It is not an old breed coming into existence in the 1940s when it was the prime bird in broiler houses.
+It was not an old breed in the 1940s when it was the prime bird in broiler houses.

-It was soon surpassed by the Cornish cross which grew much faster than the Delaware.
+It was soon surpassed by the Cornish cross, which grew much faster than Delaware.

-Sadly the Delaware has seen a steady decline in numbers which is sad since it’s a great layer averaging 3-4 eggs per week and the meat is said to be very flavorful.
+Sadly Delaware has seen a steady decline in numbers which is sad since it’s a great layer averaging 3-4 eggs per week, and the meat is said to be very flavorful.

-The Delaware is a calm, confident bird, always alert and loves to forage.
-They are quite friendly although cannot be considered a ‘cuddly’ chicken – but there are always exceptions.
+Delaware is a calm, confident bird, always alert, and loves to forage.
+They are pretty friendly, although they cannot be considered a ‘cuddly’ chicken – there are always exceptions.

 The plumage is silver/white with some black barring on the tail and neck feathers.
-They are quite cold hardy but do not do well in heat.
+They are pretty cold-hardy but do not do well in the heat.

 3 Star Egg Layers

 Welsummers’ originated in the Netherlands in a small town called Welsum.
 It is not a particularly old breed, coming into existence in the early 1900s.
-It is a mix of several different breeds taking the best from all of them.
+It is a mix of several different species taking the best from them.

-The Welsummer is a dual purpose breed.
-As an egg layer it will give you 3 large speckled, terra cotta colored eggs a week!
+The Welsummer is a dual-purpose breed.
+As an egg layer, it will give you three large speckled, terracotta-colored eggs a week!
 They seldom go broody and are said to be terrible moms.

-They are good foragers who like to roam in pasture, but they do tolerate confinement fairly well.
+Welsummer’s are good foragers who like to roam in the pasture, but they tolerate confinement reasonably well.

-They are a friendly, easy to handle bird.
-They do like the company of humans but cannot be said to be a lap chicken.
+They are friendly, easy to handle birds.
+They do like the company of humans but cannot be said to be lap chickens.

 The coloring of the Welsummer is a standard red partridge with gold/red highlights.

 The Barnevelder was one of the forebears of the Welsummer – also from the Netherlands.
-The breed is a bit older; since the mid-1800s and was originally bred for dual purpose.
+The breed is a bit older; since the mid-1800s and was initially bred for dual purposes.

-The original stock was certainly a large table bird with the roosters weighing around 10lb and the hens at 7-8lb.
+The original stock was undoubtedly a large table bird with the roosters weighing around 10lb and the hens at 7-8lb.

-As egg layers they put out a respectable 3-4, large dark brown, eggs per week.
+They put out a respectable 3-4 large dark brown eggs per week as egg layers.
 Some folks say the eggs are chocolate in appearance, but I have never seen an egg that dark.

 They are docile and friendly and tend a bit towards laziness.
 They will forage but not as well as other hens.

-The Plymouth Rock or Barred rock was the outstanding chicken in the US until the World War 2 era.
-It was found in just about every backyard and poultry concern in the US.
+The Plymouth Rock or Barred rock was the outstanding chicken in the US until World War 2 era.
+You found it in just about every backyard and poultry concern in the US.

-Raised as a dual purpose bird the egg laying is a steady 4 large brown eggs per week.
-The hens will weigh in around the 7-8lb mark so do make a good sized table bird.
+Raised as a dual purpose bird, the egg-laying is a steady 4 large brown eggs per week.
+The hens will weigh in around the 7-8lb mark, making a good-sized table bird.

-The Rock is tolerant of a wide variety of temperatures from cold to moderately hot.
+The Rock is tolerant of various temperatures from cold to moderately hot.
 A great addition to any flock.

 2 Star Egg Layers

-The Java hen has been the base for countless ‘new breeds’ since the Victorian times.
-It was itself created in the US from several Asiatic breeds around the mid-1800s.
+Since Victorian times, the Java hen has been the base for countless ‘new breeds.’
+It was created in the US from several Asiatic breeds around the mid-1800s.

-In fact, it is considered the second oldest US breed – the first being the Dominique.
-It was made as a dual purpose bird and the size reflects that.
+It is considered the second-oldest US breed – the first being the Dominique.
+It was made as a dual-purpose bird, and the size reflects that.
 The roosters weigh 9½ lb and the ladies 7½ lb.

-They were listed as critical by the Livestock Conservancy until fairly recently.
-Backyard keepers, such as us, became interested in this breed and the bird has consequently moved to the lesser ‘watch’ status.
+They were listed as critical by the Livestock Conservancy until reasonably recently.
+Backyard keepers, such as us, became interested in this breed, and the bird has consequently moved to the lesser ‘watch’ status.

-The breed is slow growing, so does not fit well with the modern poultry industry.
-The Java is said to be friendly, docile, calm, and tolerates confinement well.
+The breed is slow-growing, so it does not fit well with the modern poultry industry.
+The Java is friendly, docile, calm, and tolerates confinement well.

-The Houdan is an old and noble French breed – it was known in the area before the 1700s.
+The Houdan is an old and noble French breed known in the area before the 1700s.

-It was originally raised as a dual purpose breed, its fine white meat being a delicacy.
+It was initially raised as a dual-purpose breed, its delicate white meat being a delicacy.
 Egg laying is not quite so outstanding.
 2-3 small white eggs per week are all you can expect from this charming bird.

 1 Star Egg Layers